Southwark Education Research Project (SERP) Reactivated

 November 2019 - April 2020

-The project takes its title from a conversation that Bennett had with an older friend.
-Speaking out of tone, the artist was met with the reply “Yuh Figet Yuhself!”.
+The project took its title from a conversation that Bennett had with an older friend.
+Speaking out of turn, the artist was met with the reply “Yuh Figet Yuhself!”.
 The statement was made in jest but served as a reminder that she had literally and figuratively forgotten herself.

 Artists